observablehq/framework/docs/javascript/inputs.md

 ## view(*element*)

 The `view` function displays the given DOM *element* then returns its corresponding value [generator](./generators.md) via [`Generators.input`](../lib/generators#input(element)).
 Use `view` to display an input while also exposing the input’s value as a [reactive variable](./reactivity).
-You can reference the input’s value anywhere, and the code will run whenever the input changes; no event listeners required.
+You can reference the input’s value anywhere, and the code will run whenever the input changes.

-The `view` function is not limited to use with Observable Inputs.
-For example, here is a simple HTML slider:
+The `view` function is not limited to Observable Inputs.
+For example, here is a simple range slider created with [html](../lib/htl):

 ```js echo
 const topn = view(html`<input type=range step=1 min=1 max=15 value=10>`);